V4d: voxel for 4d novel view synthesis: Experiment

-\textbf{4D novel view synthesis} The main motivation of our approach is to address the problems in the exited method D-NeRF \cite{pumarola2021d}.
-One problem is the unsatisfied performance due to the limited capacity in MLP-based networks, and the other problem is the high computational cost for both training and inference.
-Therefore, we strictly aligned the experiment setting with D-NeRF and compared the result with it.
-From the result, our proposed method is much better than the D-NeRF both quantitatively (Table \ref{t:benchmark}) and qualitatively (Figure \ref{benchmark_fig}).
-As to the computational cost, we randomly select the subset Hook for comparison.
-On the same computational platform, NVIDIA RTX 2080Ti, the comparison in training time is ours (15.9 h) versus D-NeRF (35.7 h) and in inference time is ours (1.41 s) versus D-NeRF (15.24 s).
-Note that the training time without the total variation loss in our method is only 8.4 h, where the current total variation loss is based on the Pytorch \cite{paszke2019pytorch} implementation, and it could be faster if we used the customized CUDA implementation. \textbf{Ablation study on neural network architecture} Table \ref{t:v4d ablation} shows the ablation study on the design of V4D.
+\textbf{Ablation study on neural network architecture} Table \ref{t:v4d ablation} shows the ablation study on the design of V4D.
 First, we evaluate the design of the voxel and MLPs arrangement before the volume rendering.
+At first, we do the study on the two network variants which include the single voxel (SV) and single voxel-single radiance field (SF) formats as illustrated in Figure \ref{fig:svsf}.
 Comparing our full model (BL + (D, C, L)) with SV and SF, we can see that the proposed V4D in dual voxel setting and modeling the density and texture fields separately could achieve a better result.
 We can learn that the performance in the SF setting is worse in some subsets such as in \emph{Bouncing Balls} and \emph{T-Rex}.
-The potential explanation behind this phenomenon is that sharing the same MPLs network for the density and RGB value would cause some contradiction when optimizing the voxel grid.
+The potential explanation behind this phenomenon is that sharing the same MLPs network for the density and RGB value would cause some contradiction when optimizing the voxel grid.
 As stated before, at the beginning of the training, the density should be initialized into zero for the correct volume rendering, and sharing too many features with RGB values may make the training unstable.
 Second, we evaluate the contributions of different components in our network.
 We can see that the decay total variation loss working on the voxel grid is necessary for the training, which could prevent the model from overfitting to the training set.
 However, the total variation loss tends to cause over smooth visual performance.
-From the Figure \ref{flip on 4d}, we can see that the appearance is a bit blurred even though we decrease the weight of the total variation loss with the exponential decay strategy during the training phase.
-To handle this problem, the proposed conditional positional encoding (CPE) and LUTs refinement module could alleviate the problem of over-smoothness and the full setting of our method achieves the general better result, which is versified the effectiveness.
+From Figure \ref{flip on 4d}, we can see that the appearance is a bit blurred even though we decrease the weight of the total variation loss with the exponential decay strategy during the training phase.
+To handle this problem, the proposed conditional positional encoding (CPE) and LUTs refinement module could alleviate the problem of over-smoothness and the full setting of our method achieves generally better results, which verified the effectiveness.
 For a better visual analysis, we select several results in the format of the FLIP error map \cite{flip} in Figure \ref{flip on 4d}.